 Tax preparation software has grown in sophistication, enabling more taxpayers to sit in front of a computer and answer a seemingly endless stream of questions while the computer figures out how to prepare the return.
 In 1980 no individual taxpayers used computers to prepare their taxes.
 Yet today, when accounting for paid preparers and computer returns combined, about 9 in 10 of all returns are prepared with such assistance.

 Use of Paid Preparers and Computer

-This year the company boasted that its "average fee per client served rose 6.3 percent to $154.24."
+This year the company's average fee per client served rose by $10.19, an increase of 7 percent.
 Between 1980 and 2006, the average H&R Block tax preparation fee increased by more than double after accounting for inflation.